Let's reduce our food waste!

 Tip: This doesn't mean you have to go all-out vegetarian, but if you do want to give it a go, there are some really simple swaps you can make.
 Check out these recipes, you never know, you may prefer it.

 Think outside the box, it can be difficult knowing what to cook when you've got a random selection of food left in the cupboard.
-Use these up and be creative, it will save you from throwing them out, reducing your food waste and saving you money.
+Use these up and be creative, it will save you from throwing them out, reducing your food waste, and saving you money.
+There are plenty of apps out there to help you build recipes with items you have in the cupboard, SuperCook is a good place to start.

 Tip: We've got some simple things you can make with food in your cupboards that may be going out of date soon.
 If you are still stuck there are lots of recipes online.